Little Ones Collection

 Names: A Collection of Little Ones and Harry by Heidi Ott

-Tom, Leonie, Charlie, an unknown girl, Saddie, and Harry
+Tom, Leonie, Charlie, Simone, Saddie, and Harry

 Made by and When: Early-to-late 1990s